WHAT'S ON MY SUMMER MENU

 Get the recipe here .

 If you want a summery meal with a bit more sustenance, a beetroot stew is the perfect solution.
 You can even serve it vegetarian!
 This goat’s cheese combination goes well with a saison, such as the Saison Dupont, Mannenliefde or Bird Brewery's Ditisandere Koekoek also work well.
-A good tip is not to serve the beer too cold, though.
-At 8 or 9 degrees you can taste just a bit more of its beautiful flavour.

 Get the recipe here .